esfand/printit/nginx-alias.md

 }
 ```

-The last parameter can also point to a named location, as shown in examples below.
-Starting from version 0.7.51, the last parameter can also be a code:
+The last parameter can also point to a **named location**, as shown in examples below.
+The last parameter can also be a code:

 ```
 location / {